Have you ever wondered why your face sometimes looks greasy and shiny? The answer is sebum oil ...too much of it.

 Teenagers get zits galore because they have high hormone levels coursing through them – hormones they need to mature into adulthood – and some of that activity causes excessive sebum oil on the face.

 It’s not your beard itself that causes beard acne.
-It’s your levels of sebum oil and your cleansing and grooming routine (or lack of).
+It’s your levels of sebum oil and your grooming routine (or lack of).

 When you’re a bearded bro, if you don’t wash, oil and brush your beard regularly, the hairs will become loaded with dirt, bacteria and dust particles.
 The unwashed skin beneath will become laden with built-up sebum, which will hold those particles against your skin and in your pores.

-If you oil your beard too heavily, it’s like having too much sebum and again pores will become clogged.
+If you oil your beard too heavily, it’s like having too much sebum and pores can become clogged.

 Dry beard and skin happens when the sebum oil produced by your face isn’t enough to keep the skin, the follicles and the whiskers lubricated in a healthy way.
 When your face stubbornly stays dry and you just can’t get rid of flaky beardruff, you gotta change things up.
 Here are some tips: